bngsudheer/ansible-role-ruby/README.md

 Role Name
 =========

-Install Ruby 2.2, Ruby 2.3 or Ruby 2.4 on CentOS 7.
+Install Ruby 2.2, 2.3, 2.4 or 2.5 on CentOS 7.
 The role utilizes Red Hat software collections.

 Description
 ============